cstook/LTspice.jl/doc/api.md

 Creates an iterator in the format required to pass to writecsv or writedlm.
 The step order defaults to the order the steps appear in the circuit file.
 Step order can be specified by passing an array of step names.
-By default there is one column for each measurement or parameter.
-The desired measurement and parameters can be set by passing an array of names to resultnames.
+By default there is one column for each step, measurement, and parameter.
+The desired measurements and parameters can be set by passing an array of names to resultnames.

 ```julia
 # write CSV with headers